-Several major private developers including BASF, Bayer, KWS, and Limagrain are European.
-However, the private sector's interest in developing varieties of GE plants suitable for cultivation in the European Union (EU) has waned.
-Repeated vandalism of test plots by activists, together with the uncertainty and delays of the EU approval process, makes genetic engineering an unattractive investment.
-EU companies have thus concentrated their efforts on non-European markets, and most of their research sites in plant biotechnology are now outside Europe.
-Several major private European developers have moved their research and development operations to the United States (Bayer in 2004, BASF in 2012, and KWS in 2015).
-Research and development of innovative biotechnologies is in danger of undergoing the same fate.
-HZPC, the largest Dutch seed potato producer, moved some of its research and field trials to Canada in 2021 given stringent EU rules for genome editing.
+Several major private developers, including BASF, Bayer, KWS, and Limagrain, are prominent players in European plant biotechnology.
+However, the private sector's interest in developing genetically engineered (GE) plant varieties suitable for cultivation in the European Union (EU) has faced challenges.
+Activist-driven vandalism targeting test plots, coupled with uncertainties and delays in the EU approval process, has diminished the attractiveness of genetic engineering as an investment.
+In response to these challenges, many EU-based companies have shifted their focus to non-European markets.
+To circumvent regulatory hurdles and seek more favorable conditions, several major private European developers, such as Bayer in 2004, BASF in 2012, and KWS in 2015, have relocated their research and development operations to the United States.
+This strategic move allows them to navigate regulatory frameworks more efficiently and pursue opportunities in a more conducive environment.
+The exodus of research activities from Europe is not limited to the mentioned companies.
+HZPC, the largest Dutch seed potato producer, is a notable example.
+In 2021, faced with stringent EU rules for genome editing, HZPC opted to move some of its research and field trials to Canada.
+This relocation reflects the industry's response to regulatory challenges within the EU, particularly concerning innovative biotechnologies.